Mira Aroyo: Musical career

 In the summer of 1999, Liverpool-based producers and DJs Daniel Hunt and Reuben Wu met students Helen Marnie through various DJ gigs and Aroyo through a mutual friend.
 Sharing similar interests in music, they formed the electronic band Ladytron in the same year.
 Since then, Aroyo is the secondary singer of the band, and also plays synthesizers and contributes to songwriting.

 Aroyo also collaborated with the indie pop band The Projects.
 The song "Don't Eat Meat" featured her as vocalist.
 She also collaborated with John Foxx & The Maths for the song "Watching a Building on Fire".

-Film and TV Production career
+Film and TV production career

 Aroyo was a producer of the 2018 documentary Can You Feel It - How Dance Music Conquered the World.
-She is the director of History 101, a 2020 TV series on Netflix.

 Personal life

 Aroyo married photography curator Harry Hardie in 2010.
 They have a daughter.
 They live in London.

 Aroyo is a pescetarian and an advocate for animal rights.
 She has an interest in architecture and presented a 15-minute short film, The Folly, about "the cottage home of an elderly lady who has to adapt to her remote surroundings as she gets older".